jdrew1303/sc-embedded-database/README.md

 [![npm version](https://badge.fury.io/js/sc-embedded-database.svg)](http://badge.fury.io/js/sc-embedded-database)
 [![Bower version](https://badge.fury.io/bo/sc-embedded-database.svg)](http://badge.fury.io/bo/sc-embedded-database)

-> Beware.
-This module depends on [Web SQL Database](http://www.w3.org/TR/webdatabase/)
+> **Beware** This module depends on [Web SQL Database](http://www.w3.org/TR/webdatabase/) specification which is no
-> specification which is no longer in active maintenance.
+> longer in active maintenance.
+But this may change soon once I find a good, pure JavaScript implementation of a SQL
+> database.

 ## WTF?

+This is an AngularJS module to rapidly feed your POC's frontend with data using SQL syntax.

 ### Assumptions